QuaNode/beamjs/README.md

   - titanium-behaviours for Appcelerator Titanium.
   - [more coming.](https://github.com/QuaNode)
 - Integration between applications made using BeamJS and Backend-JS is like calling internal function.
-- The whole framework is the backbone of Behaviours product where code is generated by dragging and dropping.
+- The whole framework is the backbone of the Behaviours product where code is generated by dragging and dropping.
 Taking in mind that the code generated is downloadable, editable, and maintainable not like other code generators you know.

 ## Benchmarking